oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

     <copy>tnsping pdb1</copy>
     ````

-5. Now, because our listener is available for TLS connections on port 1522, we can use tnsping to verify connectivity.
+5. Now, because our listener is available for TCPS (TLS) connections on port 1522, we can use tnsping to verify connectivity.

     ````
     <copy>tnsping pdb1_tls</copy>